This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Spot-on treatments are great, because they cannot be accidentally removed like a collar, and can’t be vomited up like tablets, or licked off like powders.

-There are those who prefer natural methods to medications.
+There are those who prefer natural flea fighting methods to medications.

-Also, adding a small amount of apple cider vinegar to your dog’s water can help ward off fleas.
-Or you can try weekly baths using diluted vinegar.
+- check Adding a small amount of apple cider vinegar to your dog’s water can help ward off fleas

 At every stage of the fight against fleas, you should read and follow every piece of advice on the treatments label, or be consulting with your veterinarian.
 Do not assume you know what to do or how to use a treatment, get it right by reading or asking.